Mirror mirror on your spoon…

 Custom Research

-I partner with businesses to lead primary ethnographic research grounded in real foodlife, our everyday relationship with food.
+I work with businesses by conducting ethnographic research grounded in foodlife, our everyday relationship with food.
 My work begins with two questions:

 How do you want the world to taste?